Dart-o-s/robs_luxx/plan.md

         o modes: edit, browse, creates a simple class "modes" and two instances edit and browse. concat operator for identifiers, example:
         some##test -> sometest.
-Or better, the contents if not nil/null yields a new identifier? var 'test' does not exist, 'some' = a: some##test -> testa.
+Or better, the contents if not nil/null yields a new identifier? var 'test' does not exist, 'some' = a: some##test -> atest.
 Some is resolved and test is taken as an atom.
     value: 'undefined', like nil?
 Or is nil good enough?

     𒈨 ME: Use MD syntax for REST-calls, as in "[" + "]" to give the statement a pointy name, and have the parameters